Privacy.

 Analytics

-We use Vercel Analytics and Vercel Speed Insights to count visits and measure page performance.
-Both are cookieless and do not collect personally-identifying information; they aggregate anonymous traffic patterns and Core Web Vitals timings.
+We use cookieless analytics to count visits and measure page performance.
+The tools we rely on do not collect personally-identifying information; they aggregate anonymous traffic patterns and Core Web Vitals timings.

 Affiliate links